chrishyland/chrishyland.github.io/_posts/2019-12-30-Reading_List.md

 #### A Beautiful Mind
 4/5: This book was great for romanticising a life in academia, something which I long considered.
 The book's exposition on the beauty of pure mathematics and Economics was really inspiring for a Math major like myself.
 Furthermore, it was really interesting to see many famous and notable names pop up through the book (e.g. Neumann, Belman) and seeing a much more humane side to these giants in Mathematics.
 Would recommend to any STEM student.

-#### What It Takes: Lessons in the Pursuit of Excellence
-4/5: TBD.

 #### Steve Jobs
-3.5/5: TBD.
+3.5/5: Quite a revealing story into how flawed of an individual Steve Jobs was rather than the messianic figure people made him out to be.
+His short comings such as his anger, manipulative nature, and lack of empathy were fascinating but then it was also heartening to see his transformation after returning to Apple.
+A good example of how one of the most iconic figures meandered around for alot of his early life and then integrated that into his expertise at building a long lasting company.

 #### Hashiru Koto ni Tsuite Kataru Toki ni Boku no Kataru Koto (What I Talk About When I Talk About Running)
-3.5/5: TBD.
+3.5/5: A nice read on the daily routines and lifestyle of arguably Asia's most prominent author.
+His book brings about a sense of calm in a world where it is so easy to get caught up with the daily hustle.

+#### What It Takes: Lessons in the Pursuit of Excellence
+3/5: Reading about Schwarzman's ideas of holding the highest standards for yourself and employees was something that has resonated for me.
+Some interesting quotes for his rules for life:
+- "Never deviate from your sense of right and wrong.
+Your integrity must be unquestionable.
+It is easy to do what’s right when you don’t have to write a check or suffer any consequences.
+It’s harder when you have to give something up.
+Always do what you say you will, and never mislead anyone for your own advantage."
+- "Everyone has dreams.
+Do what you can to help others achieve theirs."
+- "It’s as easy to do something big as it is to do something small, so reach for a fantasy worthy of your pursuit, with rewards commensurate to your effort."

 #### Creativity inc
 3/5: It was interesting learning about how to build a company culture where the business is all about creativity and how to effectively go about doing so.
+The discussions on the intersection of differential geometry and computational graphics were quite interesting.

 #### Chaos Monkeys
 3/5: This was a really fun read and felt like I was reading an adventure novel set in Silicon Valley.
 Whilst quite sarcastic and lewd alot of the times, Chaos Monkeys really taught me about alot of the absurdities that goes in these seemingly prestigious organisations and not to take life too seriously.
 Would recommend for aspiring high flyers in tech/startups.